Polygraphs of finite derivation type: Squier's example and variant

-\begin{proposition} The monoid $\S_1$ has a decidable word problem. \end{proposition}
+\begin{proposition} The monoid~$\S_1$ has a decidable word problem. \end{proposition}

-\begin{proof} The convergent presentation $\Sigma^{\mathrm{Sq}_1}$ of $\S_1$ is infinite, so that the normal-form procedure cannot be applied directly.
-Indeed, one cannot check whether or not a $1$-cell $u$ is a normal form by inspecting all the possible applications of the $2$-cells of~$\Sigma^{\mathrm{Sq}_1}$.
-However, the sources of the $2$-cells~$\alpha_n$ are exactly the elements of the regular language $at^*b$: thus, a finite automaton can check, in finite time, whether or not a $1$-cell of $(\Sigma^{\mathrm{Sq}_1})^*$ can be reduced by any of the $2$-cells~$\alpha_n$.
-As a conclusion, the normal-form procedure can be adapted to decide the word problem with the convergent presentation $\Sigma^{\mathrm{Sq}_1}$. \end{proof}
+\begin{proof} The convergent presentation~$\Sq$ of~$\S_1$ is infinite, so that the normal-form procedure cannot be applied.
+However, the sources of the $2$-cells~$\alpha_n$ are exactly the elements of the regular language~$at^*b$.
+This implies that the sources of the $2$-cells of~$\Sq$ form a regular language over the finite set~$\ens{a,b,t,x,y}$: by~\cite[Proposition~3.6]{OttoKatsuraKobayashi98}, this implies that the word problem of~$\S_1$ is decidable. \end{proof}